- Prestigious international university

-- Diploma or equivalent and/or high level of experience in technical or laboratory related areas is essential.
+- Bachelor degree (or higher) in the field of Sciences and a high level of experience in technical or laboratory related areas is essential

-- Demonstrated experience in training and supervising others.
+- Demonstrated experience in direct supervision of staff

-- Demonstrated hands-on experience in technical procedures for areas such as molecular biology, microbiology, clinical pathology, parasitology and/or other disciplines.
+- Demonstrated hands-on experience in technical procedures for areas such as clinical pathology, microbiology, molecular biology, parasitology and/or other disciplines

 - Demonstrated experience and/or knowledge of relevant HSW legislation and safety systems